 What should I avoid while taking venetoclax?

-Do not receive a "live" vaccine while using venetoclax.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Avoid receiving a "live" vaccine.
+The vaccine may not work as well while you are using venetoclax.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Venetoclax side effects